codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where does Fonzie like to go for lunch?
-Chick-Fil-Eyyyyyyyy.
+What kind of award did the dentist receive?
+A little plaque.

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+.rs is the top-level domain for what country?
- 1. Binary
+ 1. Romania
- 2. Hexidecimal
+ 2. Rwanda
- 3. Duodecimal
+ 3. Serbia
- 4. Octal
+ 4. Russia

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  Serbia
 </details>